DeconWaRE/deconware-python/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "deconware-simulations" is free and open source software
+Distributed under the terms of the [BSD-3] license, "deconware-python" is free and open source software

 ## Issues